Language Entitlement Programme arrangements for 2018-19

 Languages are closely embedded in our research and in our teaching, and we believe that language study should be embedded in students’ programmes of study and an integral part of their curriculum.
 It is the close connection between language study and discipline study which underpins students’ engagement with and understanding of associated societies, histories and cultures.

-LEP for programmes starting in 2018-19 – language-learning embedded in your programme of study
+For students starting in 2018-19 language-learning embedded in your programme of study for credit or be taken alongside your degree study not for credit.

 In order to strengthen language study at SOAS, we have developed the curriculum of our programmes over recent years to ensure that language study is part of the module choices available in almost all our of our UG and PG programmes.
 Students can now choose a language option as an integral part of their degree in the vast majority of our programmes.

-This means that from 2018-19 our students’ entitlement to learn a language (the LEP) will be embedded in their degree-level programme of study.
+This means that from 2018-19 our students’ opportunity to learn a language will be embedded in their degree-level programme of study.
 As well as providing pedagogically sound language provision nested in clear student support functions, this kind of language provision is linked to credit-earning, and so is included on a SOAS transcript and then becomes a clear and evident skill on a student CV.

 This model of language provision is part of our long-term strategy to maintain and strengthen teaching, research, and scholarship in a wide range of African, Asian, and Middle Eastern languages, which add to SOAS’s academic mission and distinctiveness.